Frédéric Husson

 Frédéric Gervais Husson (born 5 December 1976) is a French martial artist who represents his native country France in sport jujitsu (JJIF).

 Career

-He grew up at suburb of Paris at Le Plessis-Trévise where he began with judo at age of 8.
+He grew up at suburb of Paris at Le Plessis-Trévise where he began with judo aged eight.
 As teenager he preferred playing basketball and he returned to martial arts kind of sport at university around of age 21.
-Since 2001 he had been part of french national sport jujitsu team.
+Since 2001 he had been part of French national sport jujitsu team.
 His main discipline was fighting system where he is three times individual world champion – 2004, 2006, 2011.
 Since 2011 he is preferring discipline Brazilian jiu-jitsu whiche is part of JJIF championships since same year as Ne-waza (Jiu-jitsu).